wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 1. The metadata overhead on the tag array is huge.
 Given 2048 sets and 8 ways (the example of Xeon LLC slice in the paper), 11+3=14 bits are needed for every bank, and that is 56 extra bits per tag entry solely for indexing.
+This scheme assumes full search on the entire array and on all ways.
+The paper suggests that the search can be restricted to only a small number of sets, which can reduce metadata cost, but still, 4x physical pointers are needed.
 By contrast, on a conventional compressed cache with 4-byte segment, only segment index (7 bits) and compressed size (7 bits) are added per tag, which only sums up to 14 extra bits.
+Besides, the reference count (which also serves as the allocation map) are some big sources of extra metadata, which the paper does not even quantify.

 This paper proposes in-SRAM data compression, a novel cache compression technique that leverages the physical organization of SRAM storage elements to perform compression and indexing of compressed data.